nafinafia757-gif/Road-Accident---PowerBI/README.md

 ## Dataset:
 The dataset used for this project is taken from the official Government of India open data portal:

- Open Government Data Platform India (data.gov.in)
+ Source: Open Government Data (OGD) Platform India – https://data.gov.in/

 You can access the dataset here:
 Road Accident Data – https://drive.google.com/file/d/1xlDFthesZfBQdCDbQ7hi9GeAtmtfF8GL/view?usp=sharing